-Last updated : December 16, 2024
+Last updated : February 17, 2025

 One of the most common myths about drug testing is that flushing your system with excess fluids hides or masks drug use long enough to submit a specimen that won’t contain any drug metabolites.
-Not true.
+That’s not true.
 Drug metabolites—the biological byproducts of drug use—will still show up in a test sample.
 Moreover, consuming excess fluids will cause your body’s creatinine levels to rise above normal.

 And, just for the record, consuming large quantities of fluid doesn’t affect mouth swab or hair follicle drug tests either.
+Mouth swab testing gathers saliva as it excretes into the mouth.
+The drug metabolites are in the saliva.
+In the case of hair testing, the metabolites grow out into the hair shaft.
+It leaves a permanent record of drug use.

 Non-DOT and DOT regulations under 49 CFR Part 40.197 allow the employer to decide for himself whether to have the donor return for another one-time collection ensuring the following: